 The next class was a special debriefing that teachers called the “impressions class.”
 We were to reflect back on our transcendent experience.
 Most people were commenting on how direct, how unafraid, how amazing she was.
 Robert turned to me, “I hear that you were upset.”
 Obviously, my sustainer had broken our “confidentiality”.
 (Thanks, Karyn!)

 I said, “Yea, what was that about?
-Why did Sharon kick Lynn out?”
-A teacher named Jeanine, piped in, “You’re identifying with Lynn.”
-In a rare moment of courage, I replied, “Of course I’m identifying with Lynn; who wouldn’t?”
+Why did Sharon kick Linda out?”
+A teacher named Jeanine, piped in, “You’re identifying with Linda.”
+In a rare moment of courage, I replied, “Of course I’m identifying with Linda; who wouldn’t?”
 I can’t remember how she responded, but I got the message: someday, this will all make sense to you.
 You haven’t been doing the work long enough.It worked.
 I stayed.

 That’s how I learned about school’s top narcissist-in-chief.
 The Sharon Show trounced through to demonstrate that Robert wasn’t the head honcho.
 And still, during my tenure, no one explained who she was beyond “Robert’s teacher.”
 No one ever mentioned that the Boston “school” was a satellite branch to a corporate headquarters in New York City.
 Many Boston students never know about corporate, let alone that there are teachers offering “help” to unmentioned seekers in unmentioned classrooms across state lines.
 I’m guessing that the New York teachers omit mention of Boston to their minions, too.